 While clean, wholegrain carbs are not unhealthy and added sugar here and there is 100% acceptable, a grain-free meal once a day and full days without any added sugar will help to greatly reduce calories and portion sizes while feeding your body nutrient-dense, hydrating foods like fruits and vegetables.

 Side note, this ‘sugar and carbs’ category also contains alcohol.
 It’s important to realize how alcohol can negatively affect your weight and your overall health.
 Not just because of the calories, sugar and carbs in the alcohol itself, but also because of impaired judgement when it comes to food and eating.
 My advice?
 Except for that daily glass of red wine to unwind, steer clear of alcohol when trying to lose weight quickly.

 So there you have it, my five introductory tips fast and healthy weight loss using the clean eating regimen.
 Follow these flexible guide lines, in addition to the general rules of clean eating, and you’ll be shedding pounds in no time.
 If you have anything to add, feel free to reach out using the comments section below.

 * The content in this post is based on my own experience after transitioning to a clean, plant-forward dietary model.
 I cannot guarantee my same experience or results.
-It might sound restrictive or unsatisfying.
-I definitely see why one might think that.
-But I can confidently say, that after years dealing with the struggle between food and health, I’ve never felt better or more free when it comes eating and feeling my best.
+It might sound restrictive or unsatisfying at first, especially if fast food and packaged foods make up the bulk of your diet.
+In that case, I definitely see why one might think that.
+But I can confidently say, that after years of dealing with the struggle between food and health, I’ve never felt better or more free when it comes to eating and feeling my best.